ksu-cs-textbooks/cis301/content/4-chapter/4_1-intro.md

 ## Sequents, premises, and conclusions

-A *sequent* is a mathematical term for an assertion.
+A *sequent* is a mathematical term for an assertion or an argument.
 We use the notation:

 ```text
 p0, p1, ..., pm ⊢ c